Diogo Brás

-Diogo Daniel Pires Brás (born 16 March 2000) is a Portuguese footballer who plays for Feirense as a forward.
+Diogo Daniel Pires Brás (born 16 March 2000) is a Portuguese professional footballer who plays as a full-back or winger for Norwegian club Sogndal.

 Football career

 On 14 March 2018, Brás made his professional debut with Sporting B in a 2017–18 LigaPro match against Penafiel.

 On 4 August 2022, Brás signed with Feirense in Liga Portugal 2.

+He moved abroad to Sogndal in 2025.